code-kern-ai/refinery-template-functions/classification/README.md

         return "spam"
 ```

-Which tells the later used weak supervision model that mails that are written in full capslock tend to be spam mails.
-We don't have to make any assumption about how this would look like for `ham` in that function - that is a really helfpul characteristic of labeling functions.
+This tells the later used weak supervision model that mails that are written in full capslock tend to be spam mails.
+We don't have to make any assumption about how this would look like for `ham` in that function - that is a really helpful characteristic of labeling functions.
 You don't have to go for a 100% coverage.

 ## Regex expression matching
 Another great way to build labeling functions is using regular expressions.
 They can be as easy as: